 - Strategies to attract new customers

 - Strategies to retain existing customers through loyalty programs

 - Strategies to create “evangelist” customers who will both return and spread the word

-- Search engine marketing and Facebook Advertisements targeting your specific geography and target market.
+- Utilizing restaurant SEO strategies and Facebook Advertisements targeting your specific geography and target market.

 Utilizing social media in tandem with word of mouth will allow you to spread the word without necessarily breaking the bank.